GambuzX/FEUP_PROG/README.md

 ### Notes:
 The repository is a bit messy because in the end of the semester I created different files to study for the exam.
 The majoriy of exercises is declared in the Exercises[1-4].h files and implemented in exercises.cpp.

-If you wish to see the questions, you may do so under Exercises Papers.